pierreblavy2/config/README.md

 - Context_t is a dummy type, that allows to disanbigush the convert contexts.
 For config it's `config::Config_tag`.
 If for some reason you want to specify the convert context the `config::Value.to()`, `config::Values::load_unique(...)`, `config::Values::load_multiple(...)` and `config::Values::get_multiple(...)` functions take an optional context as a second template argument.

-## Extend container to support custom containers
+## Extend cont to support custom containers
 Config uses the container library to interface with container.
 To support a custom container, you need to define the way data is added to your container.
-To do so specialize either `const::Add_back_t` (prefered) or `cont::Add_anywhere_t` (if you cannot do otherwise) for your container.
+To do so specialize either `cont::Add_back_t` (prefered) or `cont::Add_anywhere_t` (if you cannot do otherwise) for your container.
 For an example, have a look at `container/vector.hpp`.